Keep Sweet on Netflix: What Happened to Warren Jeffs and the FLDS?

-If you, like me, just finished watching the Netflix documentary, Keep Sweet: Pray and Obey, you'll be well aware of Warren Jeffs and the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
+If you just finished watching the Netflix documentary, Keep Sweet: Pray and Obey, you'll be aware of Warren Jeffs and the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
 You'll also be aware of the horrific crimes undertaken by the show's main players.

 Keep Sweet: Pray and Obey is a brutal, eye-opening documentary about the effects of absolute power when placed in the hands of horrific men drunk on the worst aspects of fundamentalist religion.
 If you've just watched the documentary and have some questions, we've got answers.